gaultier/blog/sha.md

   Range (min … max):   25.366 s … 27.780 s    10 runs
 ```

+I experimented with doing a `read` syscall for each chunk (that's what `sha1sum` does) versus using `mmap`, and there was no difference, so this is not a factor.

 ---

 So what can we do about it?